 The report also looks at average attorney fees by state adjusted for cost of living.
 These are lawyer hourly rates, but this isn’t the only way to charge for legal services.
 You can also charge flat fees, contingency fees, or use another model.
 Be sure to read the Legal Trends Report to research into hourly rates that make sense for your law firm.

 There are many ways to price legal services, but in general, rates must be profitable for the firm after costs to provide legal services for the client, while ensuring the price is fair and the client feels they are receiving adequate value for the price being paid.

 Indeed, Rule 1.5 of the ABA Model Rules of Professional Conduct states that a lawyer may not collect an “unreasonable fee” or an “unreasonable amount for expenses.”
-So, it’s important to make sure that fees make sense both from a business perspective and for your client.
+So, it’s important to make sure that your legal rates make sense both from a business perspective and for your client.

-Other factors that should be considered when setting attorney rates include:
+Other factors that should be considered when setting legal service pricing include: